pmatulis/maas-one/README.md

          (for MAAS to be able to manage power of KVM guests)

     1. to the MAAS server 'admin' user
+       - to allow you to connect to the cloud nodes
-       - key will be installed on every MAAS-deployed node
+       - the key(s) will be installed on every MAAS-provisioned node

     This key(s) should be forwarded when initially connecting to the KVM host.

 1. The MAAS version is chosen by way of a snap channel.
 Change it to your liking.

+1. The boot images imported by MAAS are configured at the top of `config-maas.sh`:

+   `IMAGE_SERIES="bionic focal jammy"`

 ## Create the MAAS host and server